geoambiente-gisti/docker-geoserver/README.md

 docker-geoserver-lt
 ================

-Dockerized GeoServer.
+Dockerized GeoServer with: Authkey, Control Flow and Monitor.
 This repository is a fork of [`oscarfonts`](https://github.com/oscarfonts/docker-geoserver).

-The biggest change is the use of GeoServer 2.12.3, and the JAVA_OPTS.
+The biggest change is the use of GeoServer 2.12.4, and the **JAVA_OPTS**.

 ```sh
 # Tomcat environment